williaz/TechRefresher/AWS.md

 #### CloudTrail
 - logs all API calls, including console activities and command line instructions
-- diff accounts can send yheir trails to a central account
+- diff accounts can send their trails to a central account
-- can enable in al region
+- can enable in all region
 - by default, log sent to S3 is encrypted
 #### AWS Config
 - record cinfig changes